Please see the University Web Page for matters concerning academic integrity.

 |Prema Menon||L.M.
 Trottier, rm 2060||Monday – Thursday

-Note: Meetings with the Departmental Student Adviser, are scheduled as follows:Mon. – Thurs.: by appointment only: 10:00 – 11:30 AM
+Note: Meetings with the Departmental Student Advisor, are scheduled as follows:Mon. – Thurs.: by appointment only: 10:00 – 11:30 AM

-Academic advisers are available to meet with students throughout the academic year.
+Academic advisors are available to meet with students throughout the academic year.
 To schedule an appointment, please contact the ECE undergraduate office.
-All students are strongly advised to meet with an adviser at the beginning of each year.
+All students are strongly advised to meet with an advisor at the beginning of each year.
 This will help avoid any unnecessary complications at the time of graduation.

-If you wish to transfer between programs within the department, please schedule an appointment with an adviser.
-Once you have met with an adviser, you must complete a "Course Authorization" form available at the ECE Undergraduate Office.
+If you wish to transfer between programs within the department, please schedule an appointment with an advisor.
+Once you have met with an advisor, you must complete a "Course Authorization" form available at the ECE Undergraduate Office.

 Summer courses - the maximum number of credits a student may take in the summer semester is twelve, but the maximum per session is six.

 Courses taken outside McGill University - Only General Complementaries can be taken outside the University and only with prior permission from the Faculty of Engineering (FDA 22).
 If you wish to take a course at another university within Quebec, you must complete the Inter University Transfer form available here.

 Extra courses - Students who wish to take additional courses outside their program requirements may classify them as "extra” (provided they choose this option at the time of registration before the add/drop deadline).
 Extra courses are indicated on the student's transcript and grades earned in those courses do not affect the GPA.
 To mark a course as “extra”, please complete a Request for Course Authorization form which is available in the ECE undergraduate office (Trottier 2060).